-Wendy Lopez (who is using an alias for this interview) was brought to California from Guatemala at age 7, after having lived with her grandmother and two younger siblings for many years.
+Wendy Lopez, who is using an alias for this interview, was brought to California from Guatemala at age 7 (approximately in the 1980s), after having lived with her grandmother and two younger siblings for many years.
 At the time of the interview, Wendy was in her forties, working in the social services sector, and was a naturalized U.S. citizen.

 In her interview, Wendy shares that her parents had fled civil unrest in Guatemala when their children were babies, and when they came back to fetch them and bring them to the U.S. Wendy didn’t know who they were.
 That, plus cramped, dangerous living situations, poverty, English language challenges, and the general prejudice she experienced made life especially hard for Wendy.